g1eny0ung/enhanced-docs-pingcap/README.md

   Record document browsing history, currently record 5 items at most.

+- **Lang Switch**

+  Shortcut to switch between Chinese and English documents.

 ## How to development

 > Make sure that the Dart SDK was installed.
 You can also use the Dart SDK bundled with Flutter.